Ketamine Therapy Treatment in the Hudson Valley – NY

 Can ketamine replace my other medications?

-Not immediately.
-Do not stop any prescribed medications unless advised by your doctor.
+Ketamine cannot immediately replace your medication, and do not stop any prescribed medications unless advised by your doctor.
 Ketamine therapy may allow for eventual medication adjustments under supervision.

 Is ketamine therapy covered by insurance?